AdobeDocs/experience-platform.en/help/query-service/clients/power-bi.md

 ## Installing [!DNL Power BI]

-Windows users can install [!DNL Power BI] from [https://powerbi.microsoft.com/en-us/desktop/](https://powerbi.microsoft.com/en-us/desktop/).
+Windows users can install [!DNL Power BI] from the [official Power BI website](https://powerbi.microsoft.com/en-us/desktop/).

+More documentation about using Power BI can be found in the [Power BI documentation](https://docs.microsoft.com/en-us/power-bi/).

 ## Set up [!DNL Power BI]